May 5, 2016.

 Some of us were more anxious than the others; some were talking and laughing while the others were quietly looking at the massive crowd of more than a thousand people ahead of us and even more behind us.
 The line continued to grow longer throughout the afternoon.

 My friends from the “Hillary Clinton Club,” a closed Facebook group, had warned me that there might be many of the Bernie Sanders’ people protesting the rally.
 They told me according to a Facebook posting invitation to protest Hillary Clinton’s rally, hundreds had RSVP’d to attend.

 The lady standing next to me confirmed this and added, “It looks peaceful at the moment but I think hundreds of protesters would gather here at some point,” and added “but we will survive this insanity, it’s just absurd, just outrageous.”

-Halfway through the line, there were a couple women, grilling hotdogs with a few people around them, waiting for their orders.
-The smell of the hotdog grease and the fries along with the smoke coming off the grill was a bit too much but it certainly added to the joy of many waiting for the doors to open.
+Halfway through the line, there were two women grilling hot dogs with a few people around them, waiting for their orders.
+The smell of the hot dog grease along with the smoke coming off the grill constantly brushed our faces but it certainly added to the joy of many who were hungry.

 Along the street, there were some protesters holding signs in support of Sanders and Trump as well as a woman holding a sign that said, “No human being is illegal,” walking alongside a man on the skateboard, voicing against Trump and his signature issue, illegal immigration policies.

 An older man standing next to me in the line, smiled at me, shaking his head, started talking about Hillary Clinton.
-His silver gray hair reminded me of Mom’s hair color.
-Mom’s thick, healthy, beautiful hair that had a perfect tone of silver.
-Thinking of momma brought tears to my eyes.
+His silver gray hair reminded me of Mom’s thick, healthy, beautiful hair that had a perfect tone of silver.
+Thinking of mamma brought tears to my eyes.